yuvayash2631/Data-Analysis-Dashboard/README.md

 Project Objective:

-The objective of this Power BI project is to develop a comprehensive HR analytics dashboard for Sandhu Excel Anywhere, helping them overcome challenges in understanding employee data and extracting meaningful insights.
+The objective of this Power BI project is to develop a comprehensive HR analytics dashboard for Excel Anywhere, helping them overcome challenges in understanding employee data and extracting meaningful insights.

 ## Data Set used